-TrainForTrade, in cooperation with the Nigerian Ports Authority (NPA) local organising committee, will deliver Module 3 of the Modern Port Management Course from 30 July – 3 August 2018 in Abuja.
-26 middle managers (including 6 women) from the port communities of Nigeria who are enrolled in the UNCTAD TrainForTrade Port Management Programme will participate in the course.
+TrainForTrade, in cooperation with the Nigerian Ports Authority (NPA) local organising committee, will deliver Module 5 of the Modern Port Management Course from 19 – 23 November 2018 in Calabar.
+25 middle managers (including 6 women) from the port communities of Nigeria who are enrolled in the UNCTAD TrainForTrade Port Management Programme will participate in the course.

-More details >>>
+More about this project >>>